 With more time to roam around Basco Batanes, I was able to see what has changed since last time I was there.
 Nothing much really aside from some re-construction of some buildings.
 What I noticed though are some changes and additions on accommodations in Basco.
-With the rise of tourist in Batanes, it’s a good thing there’s a growing number of accommodations now available.
+With the rise of tourist in Batanes, it’s a good thing there’s a growing number of places to stay in Basco.
 Here’s a nifty guide on where to stay in Basco with personal comments and impressions on each of them.

 Pension Ivatan Hometels